AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 The AEM Assets Integration for Commerce supports two matching strategies for synchronizing assets between Adobe Commerce and AEM Assets.

 - **MatchBySku**-This is the default matching rule that matches assets based on the Stock Keeping Unit (SKU) of the product.
-The SKU is a unique identifier for each product, and this rule ensures that images and other assets are correctly associated with their corresponding products by matching the SKU in the asset metadata with the SKU in the Commerce catalog.
+The SKU is a unique identifier for each product.
+This rule matches the SKU in the asset metadata with the Commerce product SKU to ensure that assets are associated with the correct products.

 - **ExternalMatcher**–This matching rule is for more complex scenarios or specific business requirements that require custom matching logic.
 To use this rule, you must have custom code implemented in Adobe Developer App Builder that defines how assets are matched with products.